DustinRogers/Choosing-Test-Stores/README.md

 </table>

-#### I want to see if I can find a test group that represent the total population so I created a function that randomly samples 20 test stores and then compares their means to the means of the remaining stores using T-Tests until all the T-Tests have P-Values of 80% of higher.
+##### Since I believe that the experiment design is flawed by pre-choosing 20 stores without any statistical evidence based on the evidence above I decided to see if I can find a test cohort of 20 stores that represent the total population.
+Therefore, I created a function that randomly samples 20 test stores and then compares their means to the means of the remaining stores using T-Tests until all the T-Tests have P-Values of 80% of higher.

 ```r
 random.sample <- function(x) {